Jabble/tamu-rdm-workshops/modules/storage-backup-and-security.md

 Keeping backups is probably the most important data management task.
 There is a real risk of losing data through hard drive failure or accidental deletion.
 It is therefore recommended that you keep at least 3 copies of your data on at least 2 different media, keeping storage devices in separate locations with at least 1 off-site, and check that they work regularly.
 You should also have a policy for maintaining regular backups.

+### Bonus:
+- Before the next session, ask your advisor where he/she stores his/her data and how it's backed up
+- If they use network drives, who manages them and do they know the security and back-up policies?

+## References
+- DMPTool.
+"Data Management General Guidance" [website](https://dmptool.org/dm_guidance)
+- Hicock, Robyn.
+2016.
+"Microsoft Password Guidance" [PDF](https://www.microsoft.com/en-us/research/publication/password-guidance/)
+- MANTRA.
+"Storage and security" [module](http://mantra.edina.ac.uk/storageandsecurity/)
+- New England Collaborative Data Management Curriculum.
+"Module 4: Data Storage, Backup, and Security" [Website](http://library.umassmed.edu/necdmc/modules)
+- Google Apps at Texas A&M. "Terms Of Use and Privacy" [website](http://google.tamu.edu/Resources/terms_of_use.html)

+## Materials
 ### Handout: Strategy
 *Physical handout and available online for download*